JoonDong2/nRF51/noise_detector/README.md

 This project is controlled by client(Android application) through `Detected Noise Value characteristic`.

-`ble_app_nds_gcc_nrf51.ld` file need to be modified for porting nRF51822 because this project is based on PCA10028.
+`ble_app_nds_gcc_nrf51.ld` file may need to be modified for porting nRF51822 because this project is based on PCA10028.

 Noise Detector service is composed of two characteristics (Detected Noise Value characteristic and Noise Detector Service Control Point characteristic.)